jogwen/Recipes/cakes/gingerbread.rst

 - Now flour your fingers and use them to squish the remaining lumps flat, stir them in and then finally rub all the remaining bits of fat into the flour mixture until the whole thing resembles fine breadcrumbs.
-- Stir in the egg and then the syrup until the mixture starts to resemble dough.
+- Stir in the egg (if using)0 and then the syrup until the mixture starts to resemble dough.
   Use your hand to sprinkle on some tap water if necessary.
 - Flour your fingers and an area of worktop, and then use your hands to collect all the dough together into a ball, and knead it briefly on the worktop until it seems